-Recognizing the area's demographic and interest in film inspired the AFF Board of Directors—comprised of local film enthusiasts, writers, and directors—to bring the festival to Annapolis.
+The area's demographic and interest in film inspired the AFF Board of Directors—comprised of local film enthusiasts, writers, and directors—to bring the festival to Annapolis.
 The organization's long-term goal is to make the festival as much of a fixture in Annapolis as the area's long-standing boat shows.
-Together, the organization selected a diverse array of films, from over 400 submitted films, that cover a wide variety of topics including Maritime shorts, LGBT films, African American features, as well as local productions.
+Together, the organization selected a diverse array of films (from over 400 submitted films) that cover a wide variety of topics including Maritime shorts, LGBT films, African American features, and local productions.

 The non-profit organization aims to present quality, thought-provoking films in hopes of creating a sense of understanding that transcends community divides such as background, color, and social issues.
 The selected films are often independent films that receive limited or foreign distribution only, or go straight to DVD or cable.
 A Film Festival gives movie-goers a chance to see some incredible films they might otherwise never have a chance to see.

-For more information about the AFF, lists of films, show times, panelists, and ways to get involved, visit Annapolis Film Festival online.
+For more information about the AFF, lists of films, show times, panelists, ways to get involved, and to purchase tickets visit the Annapolis Film Festival online.